 We welcome submissions from students and staff across Edinburgh Napier University.
 We are committed to embedding and embracing the principles of Equality, Diversity and Inclusion in the production of the anthology.

 WHAT is eligible?

-Your work can be written (prose, fiction or non-fiction, poetry) or illustration (drawings or photography), or a combination of both (graphic novel).
+Your work can be written (e.g. poetry), illustrations (e.g. sketches or photography), or a combination of both (e.g. graphic novels, playlists, recipes etc).
+Traditional and non-traditional formats will be accepted (See submission guidelines above for more suggestions).
 All work should be in black and white (no colour).

 - Poetry – up to 30 lines.
 If you are sending a submission that requires a format specific to your prose or poetry (e.g., concrete/graphic poetry or prose) please send as a PDF.

 - Graphic fiction – should be no more than 4 pages.